Boolean algebra: Monotone laws

 Taking x = 2 in the third law above shows that it is not an ordinary algebra law, since 2 × 2 = 4.
 The remaining five laws can be falsified in ordinary algebra by taking all variables to be 1.
 For example, in absorption law 1, the left hand side would be 1(1 + 1) = 2, while the right hand side would be 1 (and so on).

 All of the laws treated thus far have been for conjunction and disjunction.
 These operations have the property that changing either argument either leaves the output unchanged, or the output changes in the same way as the input.
 Equivalently, changing any variable from 0 to 1 never results in the output changing from 1 to 0.
+And vice versa.
 Operations with this property are said to be monotone.
 Thus the axioms thus far have all been for monotonic Boolean logic.
 Nonmonotonicity enters via complement ¬ as follows.

 Nonmonotone laws

 The complement operation is defined by the following two laws.